joschmidt/phptmapi3/README.md

 TMAPI is a programming interface for accessing and manipulating data held in a topic map.
 The TMAPI specification defines a set of core interfaces which must be implemented by a compliant application as well as (eventually) a set of additional interfaces which may be implemented by a compliant application or which may be built upon the core interfaces.

 ## Design Objectives in PHPTMAPI 3
-* Do not change the  API
+* Do not change the  API of prior version 2.1
 * Introduce namespaces
 * Follow [PSR-0](http://www.php-fig.org/psr/psr-0/) (autoloading standard), [PSR-1](http://www.php-fig.org/psr/psr-1/) (basic coding standard), and [PSR-2](http://www.php-fig.org/psr/psr-2/) (coding style guide)
 * Install via [composer](https://getcomposer.org/) and get autoloading for free